Tacharanite: Stability of the crystal structure

-Chemical composition of the hydrate
+Chemical composition

 The general chemical composition of tacharanite is most often reported as Ca12Al2Si18O33(OH)36.
 Cliff et al. (1975) mention an equivalent composition of Ca12Al2Si18O69H36, simply written without expliciting the OH groups.

 However, the tacharanite composition is sometimes referred as Ca12Al2Si18O51 · 18H2O, or as Ca12Al2[Si6O17]3 · 18H2O, an equivalent notation more explicit for the silicate structure.

 Finally, an enigmatic, and less hydrated composition, of Ca12Al2Si18O15(OH)2 · 3H2O is mentioned in the case of a synthesis report on the Maqarin natural analogue.

 There is no uncertainties on the content in calcium, aluminium and silicon whose relative ratios are always the same: Ca12Al2Si18.
-However, the number of oxygen atoms or OH groups present in the hydrate chemical formula can vary, depending on the literature source, and is thus more uncertain, perhaps legitimating the tacharan rooth of the name.
+However, the number of oxygen atoms or OH groups present in the hydrate chemical formula can vary, depending on the literature source, and is thus more uncertain, perhaps legitimating the tacharan roots of the name.
 This aspect needs to be verified before performing geochemical modeling calculations.

 Natural occurrences

-Tacharanite was first identified by Sweet et al. (1961) in vesicles of an olivine-dolerite (finely grained intrusive igneous rock injected into a vein in the parent rock) at a small outcrop at Portree, Trotternish, Isle of Skye, Inner Hebrides islands, Highland of Scotland, UK.
+Tacharanite was first identified by Sweet et al. (1961) in vesicles of an intrusive igneous rock injected into a vein in the parent rock) at a small outcrop at Portree, Trotternish, Isle of Skye, Inner Hebrides islands, Highland of Scotland, UK.
 Tacharanite is associated there with other hydrated calcium silicates (tobermorite, gyrolite and xonotlite) and zeolites (aluminosilicates: laumontite, mesolite, thomsonite, and analcime) also found in neighbouring localities.
 It was first presumed by Sweet et al. (1961) to be a new member of the tobermorite group.

 In 1961, tacharanite was also identified in Tasmania (Australia) by Sutherland who made a second parallel discovery of the mineral quasi at the same time as Sweet et al. (1961), but published his results later.

 Tacharanite natural occurrence has also been considered in the frame of the characterization works and geochemical modelling of the natural analogue sites of Khushaym Matruk and Maqarin in central and northern Jordan where natural alkaline plumes are driven in the rock formation by the diffusion of very basic fluids with a high pH.

 Tacharanite is also present in the clastic dikes of the Hatrurim basin (western flank of the Dead Sea) studied as natural analogues of alkaline concrete.

 Natural analogue studies inspired by the first works on natural calcium silicate hydrates, closely related to the chemistry of cement, are performed to better understand the behaviour of an alkaline perturbation developing around the galleries of a cementitious radioactive waste repository.